This guide focuses on the Pathfinder Ascendancy for the Ranger, covering their Unique Skills and Skill Interactions.

 Running Assault

 Running Assault reduces the Movement Speed Penalty by 50% while using skills.
+Additionally, we cannot be Heavy Stunned while Sprinting.

 This is an indirect defensive buff, allowing us to stay more mobile while still dealing damage.
 It’s also generally great for progressing through Maps and other content quickly.